dojo/docs/dojox/editor/plugins/NormalizeStyle.rst

 |                                   |with styles where possible.
 The default is true.                    |                        |
 +-----------------------------------+---------------------------------------------------------------------+------------------------+

 How do I configure the options?
 Glad you asked.
 You do it where you declare the plugin.
-See the following example, which configures an editor with css mode, and not ocndensing spans.
+See the following example, which configures an editor with css mode, and not condensing spans.

 .. html ::